allmannyttan/matcha-kontraktet-deployment/README.md

    4. If you use Creditsafe (TODO)
    5. FASTAPIUSER/FASTAPIPASSWORD - service account to access fastAPI.
    6. FASTAPIBASEURL - URL for fastAPI (usually ends in /v1/api/)
    7. BACKENDURL - URL for the
    8. USESSL - if true, will use https for frontend and backen.
 You need a certificate (.crt and .key files).
       1. NGINXCONFDIR - a directory where nginx.conf will be placed, full or relative to where deployment.sh and subsequently docker-compose is run.
       2. NGINXSSLDIR - a directory where you place certificate.crt and certificate.key, full or relative to where deployment.sh and subsequently docker-compose is run.
       3. NGINXDOMAIN - the domain name matchning your certificate
-   8. BACKENDURL - https://NXGINXDOMAIN/backend (or http://localhost/backend if USESSL is false)
+   9. BACKENDURL - https://NXGINXDOMAIN/backend (or http://localhost/backend if USESSL is false)
-   9. LOGOPATH - Folder where a compant logo can be found
+   10. LOGOPATH - Folder where a compant logo can be found
-   10. LOGONAME - Company logo in application.
+   11. LOGONAME - Company logo in application; logo-<LOGONAME>.png.
 6. Run deployment script `sh ./deploy-and-start.sh`
 7. Access the service at https://NGINXDOMAIN or (http://localhost if USESSL is false)